ZetaTwo/talks/README.md

 [SecurityFest 2019 - Software Obfuscation with LLVM](2019/securityfest) - A presentation about code obfuscation and LLVM.
 [SEC-T 2019 - Game Boy hacking / Bringing VGA to the Game Boy](2019/sec-t-gameboy) - Two presentations given at SEC-T 2019 about Game Boy hacking and building a Game Boy VGA adapter
 [KonsulaTED #3 - Basics of binary exploitation](2019/konsulated) - A talk at our private meetup about binary exploitation.
+[Security at KRY/LIVI 2019](2019/kry-chalmers) - Presentation for students at Chalmer's university about IT security at KRY/LIVI

 ## 2018